Zygo/bees/README.md

   list of all extent refs referencing a data extent (i.e. Bees wants the compressed-extent behavior in all cases).  *Fixed in v4.14.*

-* `LOGICAL_INO` was only called from one thread at any time per process.
-  This means at most one core was irretrievably stuck in this ioctl.
-  *Workaround removed in recent bees versions.*

 * `FILE_EXTENT_SAME` is arbitrarily limited to 16MB.
 This is less than 128MB which is the maximum extent size that can be created by defrag or prealloc.
 Bees avoids feedback loops this can generate while attempting to replace extents over 16MB in length.

-* If the `fsync()` in `BeesTempFile::make_copy` is removed, the filesystem hangs within a few hours, requiring a reboot to recover.
-On the other hand, the `fsync()` only costs about 8% of overall performance.

 Not really bugs, but gotchas nonetheless: